CSCfi/csc-user-guide/docs/data/Allas/using_allas/python_boto3.md

 `boto3` is a Python library developed for working with [Amazon S3 storage](https://aws.amazon.com/s3/) and other AWS services.

-Below is the general workflow for using Python to analyze data stored in Allas:
+## General workflow for data analysis

 1. Upload the input data to Allas using `boto3` or [another client](../accessing_allas.md).
-2. Download the data from Allas to a local device (personal workstation or CSC supercomputer) using `boto3`.
+2. Download the data from Allas to a local device (i.e. personal workstation or CSC supercomputer) using `boto3`.
-3. Analyze the local copy of the data.
+3. Analyze your local copy of the data.
-4. Write the results to local storage.
+4. Write the analysis results to your local storage.
 5. Upload the results to Allas using `boto3`.

-Some Python libraries support direct reading and writing over S3, such as the
+Some Python libraries support direct reading and writing over S3, such as
 [AWS SDK for pandas](https://aws-sdk-pandas.readthedocs.io/en/stable/) (general data analysis) and